US services firms grew in April at slowest pace this year

 WASHINGTON (AP) — U.S. services firms grew at a slower pace in April compared to the prior month, as companies are reporting cost pressures from possible tariffs and a shortage of available workers.

-The Institute for Supply Management says its services index fell to 56.8, from 58.8 in March.
-This marks to lowest reading of the index this year.
+The Institute for Supply Management said Thursday that its services index fell to 56.8, from 58.8 in March.
+This marked the lowest reading of the index this year.
 Still, any reading above 50 is a sign of expansion.
 The services sector has been expanding for the past 99 months, or more than eight years.